| Real Name | Marc Berkowitz |

 Fact Sheet

-- Marc Summers's real name is Marc Berkowitz
+- Wondering what Marc Summers's real name is?
+Marc Summers's real name is Marc Berkowitz

-- Marc Summers is a(n) Television personality, television host, producer, comedian
+- Marc Summers works as a(n) Television personality, television host, producer, comedian

 - Marc Summers was born on 1951-11-11